choosify/choosify/README.md

 ### `destroy()`

-Completely removes the plugin from the page.
+Completely remove the plugin from the page.

 Example: